 - 1 cup baking soda

 - 1/2 cup citric acid (as an alternative, use the same amount of either lemon juice, cream of tartar, buttermilk powder, or 1/4 cup each of baking powder and apple cider vinegar)

 - 1/2 cup cornstarch

-- 2 tsp essential oil (lavender, eucalyptus, rose are all popular for the bath)
+- 2 tsp. essential oil (lavender, eucalyptus, rose, orange, and lemongrass are popular for the bath)

-- 2 tsp oil (jojoba, sweet almond, coconut olive or even baby oil)
+- 2 tbsp. oil (jojoba, sweet almond, coconut, olive, or even baby oil)